Ayushgup85/snakeWaterGame/README.md

 # snakeWaterGame
-You can water Snake Water game by using this in your terminal.
+You can play Snake Water Gun game by using this in your terminal.